Why Do I Feel Like I Don’t Fit Into the World Everyone Else Is Chasing

 What do you make of it?

-I’m not sure about you, but when such a period lasts too long, my mind starts ruminating — why do I feel like I don’t fit into the world everyone else is chasing?
+I’m not sure about you, but when such a period lasts too long, one question keeps returning to my mind: Why do I feel like I don’t fit into the world everyone else is chasing?

 The urge to reach out hits.
 To people, to family, to loved ones.
 But something stops me mid-thought.
 What would we even talk about?
 And then the quiet conclusion arrives — umm… maybe I’m just feeling out of place in the life I’m supposed to want.